 Tweaking your diet may also help you reach a hormonal balance.
 Since fat cells produce extra estrogen, changes such as starting a low-fat and high-fiber diet or weight loss may be effective at fighting your problem.

 If your doctor recommended you shedding a couple of pounds, then you need to adjust your diet and create an adequate caloric deficit.
-You should make sure that you consume plenty of healthy dietary components such as healthy unsaturated fats (found in fish, nuts, seeds, olives, avocadoes, and others), lean proteins (from poultry, dairy, beans, and legumes), complex carbs (whole grains, fruits, vegetables, beans and legumes, and others), vitamins, and minerals.
+You should make sure that you consume plenty of healthy dietary components such as healthy unsaturated fats (found in fish, nuts, seeds, olives, avocadoes, and others), lean proteins (from poultry, dairy, tofu, beans, and legumes), complex carbs (whole grains, fruits, vegetables, beans and legumes, and others), vitamins, and minerals.

 Proper hydration is also extremely important not only for weight loss but also for optimal wellness.
 Drink enough water throughout the whole day: right after you wake up, before a meal, before, during, and after a workout, and right before going to sleep.